The Complete Giving Tuesday Toolkit for Nonprofits [Updated for 2023]

 The last thing you want is for someone to delete your email without opening it – or even reading the entire subject.

 The best way to start off is with some form of exciting information.
 Rather than “Donate to Us on Giving Tuesday,” say “Feed a Hungry Child Today.”
 Make them care!

-If you have merchandise, are there any discounts should they want to purchase something on Giving Tuesday?
+If you have merchandise, are there any discounts for Giving Tuesday?
+(This helps tap into the Black Friday spirit!)
 Put that as one of the first keywords in the subject.
 “Giving Tuesday Is Here” is vague and doesn’t sound as though a deal is being made by supporting them.
 Try “Giving Tuesday: All Products 25% Off” instead.
-People will be enticed to open – and read.
+People will be enticed to open and read.

 Hook the reader immediately.
 Paint a picture for them – who are they helping by supporting your cause?
 Why were they having problems before?
 How are you helping this group now?
 Personal, touching information is held closer to the heart.